TIBHannover/2018-07-09-FAIR-Data-and-Software/_episodes/01-FAIR-remix-PANGAEA.md

 ## [1] "Age [ka BP]"             "d18O H2O [per mil SMOW]"
 ```

-This is great!
+This is great, because we get only exactly two variable names.
+If there had been even the slightest difference in the name, unit, or a spelling mistake, we would have seen less output, because the `names` wouldn't have `intersect`-ed.

 We can now plot both datasets' `d18O H2O` values against the same `Age` axis.
-Because the variables names contain spaces and brackets, we use the "back tick" character (\`) around both.
+Because the variables names contain spaces and brackets, we use the "back tick" character (`` ` ``) around both.

 ```r